IgniteUI/igniteui-xplat-docs/doc/en/components/grids/_shared/multi-column-headers.md

 ---
-title: Multi-column Headers in {Platform} {ComponentTitle} - Infragistics
+title: Multi-Column Headers in {Platform} {ComponentTitle} - Infragistics
-_description: Start grouping column headers by placing them under a common hierarchical header with the help of Ignite UI for Angular grid and combine them into multi headers.
+_description: Start grouping column headers by placing them under a common hierarchical header with the help of Ignite UI for {Platform} grid and combine them into multi headers.
 sharedComponents: ["Grid", "TreeGrid", "HierarchicalGrid"]
-_keywords: []
+_keywords: Multi-Column Headers, {Platform}, {ComponentTitle}, {ComponentName}, {ProductName}, Infragistics
 ---

-# {ComponentTitle} Multi-column Headers Overview
+# {Platform} {ComponentTitle} Multi-Column Headers Overview

 The `Grid` supports multi-column headers which allow you to group columns by placing them under a common multi-header.
 Each multi-column headers group could be a representation of combinations between other groups or columns within the Material UI grid.

-## {Platform} Grid Multi-column Headers Overview Example
+## {Platform} {ComponentTitle} Grid Multi-Column Headers Example

 <code-view style="height:550px"
            data-demos-base-url="{environment:demosBaseUrl}"